Harris County, Texas jails

 The government of Harris County, Texas maintains its main jail complex in Downtown Houston, Texas.
-The complex, operated by the Harris County Sheriff's Office (HCSO), lies in the peninsula formed by the Buffalo Bayou in northern Downtown.
+The complex, operated by the Harris County Sheriff's Office (HCSO), lies in the peninsula formed by the Buffalo Bayou in Northern Downtown.
 While most of the complex is based on county jails serving Harris County, Joe Kegans State Jail is also located within the complex.
 The Harris County District Court is located just next to the jail complex.

 History

+1880 Jail

+The Harris County Commissioners' Court hired Eugene T. Heiner to serve as chief architect for a new county jail to be located at the corner of Caroline Street and Preston Avenue.
+The previous jail had been located within the Harris County Courthouse, located at Courthouse Square, bounded by Fannin and San Jacinto streets, and by Congress and Preston avenues.
+This larger, free-standing jail was located two blocks away from the courthouse.
+The bottom two floors were decorated with arched-moldings over the windows and quoins at the corners.
+The third floor was formed with a mansard roof, featuring ocular windows.
+This jail opened in 1880.

+21st Century

 In 2007 there was a proposal to construct a jail facility with a bond worth $245 million, but voters rejected it.

 In 2021 prisoners reported problems with the plumbing system and lack of heat during the 2021 Texas power crisis.

 In 2022 the jails had higher assault rates compared to other large jails in the state.
 By then the rate of prisoner deaths also increased.
 Lucio Vasquez of Houston Public Media stated that Texas Senate Bill 6, which ended many forms of cashless bail, may be contributing to overcrowding and deaths.
 As of October 2022, over 10,000 inmates are in the jail complex.
 As of November 2022, 24 prisoners in the jail complex died in custody in the year 2022.

 In 2022, 80% of the prisoners are classified as having mental health issues, and as of November 2022, more than 12 of the deaths in custody had documented issues with mental health.

-By December 18, 2022, 27 prisoners in Harris County custody had died in the year 2022.